Cadet Honor Code: U.S. Air Force Academy

 The Cadet Honor Code at the Air Force Academy, like that at West Point, is the cornerstone of a cadet's professional training and development – the minimum standard of ethical conduct that cadets expect of themselves and their fellow cadets.
 Air Force's honor code was developed and adopted by the Class of 1959, the first class to graduate from the academy, and has been handed down to every subsequent class.
 The code adopted was based largely on West Point's Honor Code, but was modified slightly to its current wording:

 In 1984, the Cadet Wing voted to add an "Honor Oath", which was to be taken by all cadets.
 The oath is administered to fourth class cadets (freshmen) when they are formally accepted into the wing at the conclusion of Basic Cadet Training.
 The oath consists of a statement of the code, followed by a resolution to live honorably:

 Cadets are considered the "guardians and stewards" of the code.
 Cadet honor representatives throughout the wing oversee the honor system by conducting education classes and investigating possible honor incidents.
 Cadets throughout the wing are expected to sit on honor boards as juries that determine whether their fellow cadets violated the code.
 Cadets also recommend sanctions for violations.
 Although the presumed sanction for a violation is disenrollment, mitigating factors may result in the violator being placed in a probationary status for some period of time.

 Senior military colleges

 The Cadet Honor Codes, described within the Cadet Honor Manuals, belong to the Corps of Cadets at these institutions and is administered by cadets.
 It is each cadet's duty upon enrollment to be familiar with the honor system as set forth in the Honor Manual and to abide by the Honor Code.
 Simply stated, the code demands that a cadet does not lie, cheat, or steal, nor tolerate those who do.
-These codes apply to all cadets at the Citadel, North Georgia, Norwich, Texas A&M, Virginia Military Institute, and Virginia Tech, although the systems of administration, enforcement, and sanctions vary between institutions.
+These codes apply to all cadets at the Citadel, North Georgia, Norwich, Mass Maritime, Texas A&M, Virginia Military Institute, and Virginia Tech, although the systems of administration, enforcement, and sanctions vary between institutions.